Laidout/laidout/trunk/README.md

     file, and Laidout itself will generate the icons (maybe!).

     You can use src/icons/makeimages.py to regenerate all icons, or single icons if you like.
 The master icon file is src/icons.svg.
-Each top level object in that directory with ids that start with a capital letter will have an icon generated of the same name by running makeimages.py ThatName.
+Each top level object in that file with ids that start with a capital letter will have an icon generated of the same name by running makeimages.py ThatName.